iSOLveIT/protege_owl/_sources/index.rst.txt

 rule with the code for that rule in the window.
 Change the name of this rule from S1 to LessSpicyDiscountRule.

-3. Next edit the test for the Customer’s spiciness preference.
+3. Next edit the test for the Customer's spiciness preference.
 Rather than just testing if it is Hot we want to test this time if it isMilderThan Hot.
 This is an example of using the order relation we defined in chapter 6.
 Change hasSpicinessPreference(?c, Hot) to